 What is a Strain

 Muscle strains are usually caused by a sudden stretching force or a very forceful contraction of the muscle.
 In sports, they are most commonly injured by sudden changes in speed or direction.
 Muscle strains should also not be confused with contusions.
-These occur when there is a direct impact to the muscle and should be treated slightly differently.
+These occur when there is a direct impact on the muscle and should be treated slightly differently.